 None of this has anything to do with what flies are better.
 The materials of a fly and how much resistance it sustains in the water are simply factors to be considered, all while understanding the other things that get a fly deeper too.

-Given enough drift time, all rigs get to the bottom, if your depth is set deep enough.
-It might take fifty feet or more, but in time, the weight of the flies or shot may achieve something close to vertical, and they’ll eventually reach the bottom of the river if allowed to drift.
+Given enough drift time, all rigs can get to the bottom if your depth is set deep enough.
+It might take fifty feet or more, but in time, the weight of the flies or shot may achieve something close to vertical.
+And they’ll eventually reach the bottom of the river if allowed to drift.